 Pass prices vary depending on the formula your itinerary requires.
 Do you want to visit one country or more?
 How many days will you be traveling?
 This website has a nice overview of the possible passes and prices.

 There is a nice selection of possibilities.
 You can choose to travel to one country, multiple countries of your choice or travel the entire continent with one single pass and their convenient rail planner app.

-After buying your Rail Pass, it is sent to you by mail.
+After buying your Rail Pass, it will be sent to you by mail.

-You’re still required to make reservations for a lot of trains.
+You’ll still be required to make reservations for a lot of trains.
 These reservations are not included and you have to pay a reservation fee and an extra fee for the seat or bed you’re booking.